 I put this one last because this is something I don’t have, but wish I did.
 The first thing I would hire out is the lawn care, even before a housekeeper.
 We’re pretty tidy people by nature and I’m very good about keeping things picked up.
-We don’t mind cleaning and with only three of us it really doesn’t get that dirty around here that often.
+We don’t mind cleaning and with only three of us it really doesn’t get dirty around here.

 But I would love to have someone take care of the lawn (and the snow) since it always seems like a huge inconvenience when David has to do it.
 So those are on my someday list.
 If you can afford them, it might be well worth the expense, especially once your business gets going.